Degas01/origaker_main/README.md

 If you use this project in your research, please cite:

-G. [Your Last Name], “Autonomous Reconfiguration and Navigation for a Metamorphic Quadruped Robot,” MSc Dissertation, King’s College London, 2025.
+G. Masone, “Autonomous Reconfiguration and Navigation for a Metamorphic Quadruped Robot,” MSc Dissertation, King’s College London, 2025.